 Voted as one of the USA's "ten great neighborhoods", North Beach is best known as the home of Little Italy.
 Delicious restaurants to authentic sidewalk cafes abound.

 Former military base, now a beautiful park that includes Crissy Field, Fort Point, Lucasfilm's (George Lucas) headquarters and the Walt Disney Museum.

 Electric Tuk-Tuks (E-Tuks) are auto rickshaws often seen in Asia.
 These vehicles are perfect for our adventurous visitors who want to see the city in a unique and exciting way.
 The name Tuk-Tuk is onomatopoeic, mimicking the sound of a small (often two-cycle) engine.
 An equivalent English term would be “putt-putt.”
 Other than being fun to ride, it’s eco-friendly as well!

 Our E-Tuks are designed to carry 6 people.

 They are limited to areas that have a 35 MPH maximum (no highways or freeways) They are perfect for those Chinatown alleyways and hills up to Coit Tower and down Lombard Street.

-Our E-Tuk tour can pick-up from any downtown San Francisco hotel!
-We are happy to drop you off in any downtown location for lunch, dinner and cocktails.
+Our E-Tuk tour can pick-up from any Union Square or Fisherman’s Wharf hotel!
+We are happy to drop you off in any downtown location for lunch, dinner or cocktails.

 Yes!
 The E-Tuks are a lot of fun to ride and we think they are the perfect outing for a family (who may not want to spend 6-hours in a minibus with a little one).